Valve/valve.github.io/source/_posts/2014-02-22-rails-developer-guide-to-full-text-search-with-solr.markdown

 The point is to make a small but complete application in a single article and it is possible to do so only by keeping it really simple._

-OK, engough talk, let's build the app!
+OK, enough talk, let's build the app!

 Let's call this app `Neibo`: